namra4122/Retinopathy_Classification/README.md

 This project focuses on using machine learning techniques, specifically a neural network with the **VGG16 architecture**, for the detection of diabetic retinopathy.
 The code includes data preprocessing (especially data augmentation), model creation, training, and performance evaluation.

-Certainly!
-Here's a brief explanation of the provided code that you can include in your README:

 ## Code Overview

 ### 1. Variables